Good Documentation Practices SOP

 Data recording shall be done online as the work is performed.

-The person executed shall sign along with date in relevant documents.
+The person executed shall sign along with the date in relevant documents.

-If correction is to be done in any of the documents then strike with single line in such a manner that the original data must remain clear, visible and legible and no information should be obscured by any means.
+If correction is to be done in any of the documents then strike with a single line in such a manner that the original data must remain clear, visible, and legible and no information should be obscured by any means.

-For writing reason for the correction following abbreviations shall be used for the various type of mistakes e.g. TY: For typographical error, TE: For transfer error, CE: For calculation error & SUP: For Supplementation, as example shown below: Bacth Batch.
+For writing the reason for the correction following abbreviations shall be used for the various types of mistakes e.g. TY: For typographical error, TE: For transfer error, CE: For calculation error & SUP: For Supplementation, as example shown below: Bacth Batch.

-Wherever more than one option is available, tick (√) the options which are applicable.
+Wherever more than one option is available, tick (√) the applicable options.

 Wherever issued document requires the entry of additional data, information which is not provided in the document, the same should be handwritten legibly and should be signed with date by the personnel making the entry.